Find The Best Way to Clean a Toilet With These Deep Cleaning Tricks

 Take your damp sponge, along with a bowl of warm water and proceed to wipe around the entire toilet.
 At this stage, you don’t need to worry about the bowl.
 Instead, you’re looking to just give the exterior of the toilet a complete once over.

 Doing this will begin the process of breaking down any grime that can build up on your toilet.
 It will also remove any residue of dust that has built up on the surfaces of the toilet.

 Apply toilet cleaner to the bowl

 Now it’s the bowl’s turn to receive some attention.
-Take your toilet cleaning spray and apply it to the rim of the bowl.
+Take your toilet cleaning spray and apply it to the rim (unless you have a rimless toilet) of the bowl.
 Use enough so that it drips down into the rest of the bowl and water.
 Aim for an even application so that the entire bowl ends up covered in toilet cleaner.

 Scrub the bowl with a toilet brush